pulumi/docs/reference/pkg/nodejs/@pulumi/aws/ecs/index.md

 ```

-The number of instances of the task definition to place and keep running
+The number of instances of the task definition to place and keep running.
+Defaults to 0.
+Do not specify if using the `DAEMON` scheduling strategy.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/ecs/service.ts#L240">property healthCheckGracePeriodSeconds</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/ecs/service.ts#L250">property healthCheckGracePeriodSeconds</a>
 </h3>

 ```typescript